Balancingrock/Swiftfire/README.md

 Linux compatibility is envisaged, but not yet actively supported.

-Visit the Swiftfire homepage at [http://swiftfire.nl](http://swiftfire.nl).
+Visit the Swiftfire homepage at [http://swiftfire.nl](http://swiftfire.nl) for all available documentation.

 Beware: In the current version 1.x Swiftfire is still experimental.
 It works, but as this way of building websites is still new, it has to be expected that significant changes will need to be made as we gain experience.
 Hence if you are following along, you should expect that new releases will necessitate some recoding, including any websites that you might be creating.
 Version 2.0 will be released when we are relatively certain that major recodings will no longer be needed.